asulyma/education-easy-app/readme.md

 ***
 ### TODO list:
 1. Implement a Jenkins integration with the following pipelines:
    - 1.1.
-Redeploy to AWS only AUTH container;
-   - 1.2.
-Redeploy to AWS only APP container;
-   - 1.3.
 Run all integration tests;
 2. Add monitoring functionality for teacher
 3. Add feedback form for student after each lection
-4. Test admin role and access
-5. Maybe remove actuator
+4. Migrate to Gradle